khaledbenmachiche/graph-coloring-optimization-techniques/README.md

 - Galinier, P., & Hao, J. K. (1999).
 Hybrid evolutionary algorithms for graph coloring.
 Journal of Combinatorial Optimization, 3(4), 379-397.
 - Brélaz, D. (1979).
 New methods to color the vertices of a graph.
 Communications of the ACM, 22(4), 251-256.
 - Burke, E. K., et al. (2013).
 Hyper-heuristics: a survey of the state of the art.
 Journal of the Operational Research Society, 64(12), 1695-1724.

-## Acknowledgments

-- Thanks to the research community for developing these algorithms
-- All contributors who helped with implementation and testing
-- The DIMACS challenge for providing benchmark instances